CAP Theorem: Consistency vs Availability Trade-offs

 Every read receives the most recent write or an error.

 In a consistent system, all nodes see the same data at the same time.
-When you write data to one node, that data must be replicated to all other nodes before any subsequent read can be served.
-This ensures that the system always appears to have a single, up-to-date copy of the data.
+When you write to one node, that data must replicate to all other nodes before any subsequent read can be served.
+From a user’s perspective, the system always appears to have a single, up-to-date copy of the data.

 // Example: Consistent read